-All of the site information we publish needs to be approved by the Education Funding Agency.
+All of the site information we publish needs to be approved by the ESFA.
 They are very cautious about releasing details because commercial negotiations must be kept confidential.
 Leaked information can increase competition for sites or cause sensitive discussions to break down.
 It can also cause unnecessary distress to neighbours of sites if partial information can't be confirmed until negotiations have sufficiently progressed.
 However, we also recognise that lack of information can be frustrating too, so we do publish whatever we can.

 Obtaining planning permission can be a lengthy process.
-However, national and regional planning frameworks are strongly supportive of the establishment of new schools, potentially mitigating any risk of securing a permanent site on a 'subject to planning permission' basis.
+However, national and regional planning frameworks are strongly supportive of the establishment of new schools.

 The National Planning Policy Framework requires local planning authorities to take a proactive, positive and collaborative approach to ensuring that a sufficient choice of school places is available to meet local needs.